algolia/instantsearch/docgen/src/guides/custom-widget.md

     //   - helper: to modify the search state and propagate the user interaction
     //   - state: the state at this point
-    //   - createURL: if the url sync is active, will make it possible to create new URLs }
+    //   - createURL: if the url sync is active, will make it possible to create new URLs },
+  dispose: function(disposeOptions) {
+    // disposeOptions contains one key:
+    //   - state: the state at this point to
+    //
+    // The dispose method should return the next state of the search,
+    // if it has been modified.
+  }
 });
 ```